laravel/spark-docs/european-vat.md

     composer require mpociot/vat-calculator

-You can enable collection of European VAT by calling the `collectEuropeanVat` method from the `booted` method of your application's `SparkServiceProvider`.
+You can enable collection of European VAT by calling the `collectEuropeanVat` method from the `boot` method of your application's `SparkServiceProvider`.
 The `collectEuropeanVat` method accepts the home country of your business as its only argument:

     Spark::collectEuropeanVat('GB');